 - 4 cups chicken stock

-- Slice the bacon into 1/4 in strips and cook in a large dutch oven or saucepan over medium heat until the fat renders and it just starts to crisp, 5-7 minutes.
+- Slice the bacon into 1/4 in strips.
+Cook in a large dutch oven over medium heat, 5-7 minutes.
 Remove bacon pieces to a paper towel, leave bacon grease.

 - Turn the heat to medium and add the leeks and celery.
-Sauté for about 10 minutes, until the leeks begin to caramelize and become translucent.
+Sauté for 10 minutes.
+Leeks will begin to caramelize and become translucent.

-- Add the chicken stock, potatoes, thyme and salt.
+- Add the chicken stock, potatoes, thyme, and salt.
 Bring to a boil.
-As soon as the stock begins to boil, turn heat back down and simmer for 15 minutes until the potatoes are tender.
+Turn heat down and simmer for 10-15 minutes until potatoes are tender

-- While soup cooks. in a separate pan, add mushrooms to a dry pan with a pinch of salt and cook on medium-high.
+- In a separate pan, add mushrooms to a dry pan with a pinch of salt and cook on medium-high.
 Move the mushrooms around and add in the butter, cook for about 5 minutes on medium-high.
 Turn off the heat and remove into a bowl.

-- Add in soup into bowls, top with bacon, mushrooms, chives and a pinch of smoked paprika.
-Serve with warm sourdough bread, or your choice or crusty bread.
+- Add in soup into bowls, top with bacon, mushrooms, chives, and a pinch of smoked paprika.
+Serve with warm sourdough bread or your choice of crusty bread.